A new understanding of Einstein-Rosen bridges: QFT in curved spacetime: discrete symmetries, unitarity loss, and new insights

 After 20 years, Schr\"{o}dinger in 1956 encountered a similar conundrum in the context of "Expanding Universes" in de Sitter (dS) spacetime \cite{Schrodinger1956}.
 We can understand this by the following dS metric in the flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) coordinates

-where $R_{dS}$ is the curvature scalar of de Sitter space and $\tau= \int \frac{dt}{a}$ being the conformal time.
+where $R_{dS}$ is the curvature scalar of de Sitter space and $\tau= \int \frac{dt}{a}$ being the conformal time and $H=\frac{\dot a}{a}$ is the Hubble parameter.
 One thumb rule in physics is to make use of symmetries.
 The origin of physical conundrums often occurs, throwing away any symmetries by hand.
 Similar to SBH, dS spacetime, too \eqref{FLRWdS}, describes the physical world with two possible arrows of time given by

 In the same manner, we can have the contracting Universe (decreasing scale factor), which can also be formulated with two arrows of time

 The dS spacetime \eqref{FLRWdS} is invariant under the discrete symmetry $\Pc\Tc$